athiyataj21-tech/Python_practice/README.md

 # Python_practice 🐍

-A structured Python learning repository documenting my journey from core programming fundamentals to advanced problem-solving and data science concepts through daily hands-on practice.
+> A 30-Day Python Learning Challenge focused on building strong programming fundamentals, problem-solving skills, and a foundation for Data Science & Machine Learning.

 ---

 ## 📖 Overview

-This repository serves as a collection of daily Python exercises, code examples, and concept implementations designed to strengthen programming fundamentals and build a solid foundation for data science, software development, and technical interviews.
+This repository documents my daily Python learning journey through hands-on coding exercises and practical examples.
+The goal is to strengthen programming fundamentals, improve problem-solving skills, and build a solid foundation for Data Science, Machine Learning, and Software Development.

 ---